PropellerHealth/salesforce/salesforce/README.md

 ## Challenge Directions
 Directions:
-Clone this org, then submit a link to your repo
 Problem: Our Customer Advocates need to view basic information about each of our users.
 Create an Aura Component that displays the following:
 * First & last name